 0-4 Months: Repositioning Techniques

-It may be that we recommend repositioning techniques, a flat head treatment which is ideal for babies suffering from milder cases of flat head syndrome.
+It may be that we recommend repositioning techniques, a flat head syndrome treatment which is ideal for babies suffering from milder cases.
 Read our analysis of flat head syndrome severity for a more detailed guide on the different stages of flat head syndrome.
 The earlier flat head syndrome is detected, the easier it can be corrected.
 Using recommended repositioning techniques and self-correction methods help to reduce a milder form of flat head syndrome in the early stages of deformity.
 Repositioning your baby onto their tummy will help to remove gravitational pressure from their head and prevent your baby’s head being moulded by the flat surface of a pillow or bed.

 4-14 Months: TiMband Treatment